MiguelLaura/lyrics_cloud/README.md

 # lyrics_cloud

-Trying things with music lyric.
+Trying things with music lyrics.

 Scrape lyrics (either scrape of from json) and
 + create word cloud from them